muntakimrihann/E-Invoice-Solutions/README.md

 - **Collaboration**: Worked in a structured team environment with developers, product managers, and QA peers.
 - **Task Management**: Tracked test cases, bugs, and tasks using **Jira**, ensuring transparency and timely delivery.
 - **Version Control**: Validated builds and releases managed through **Bitbucket**, ensuring smooth integration before deployments.
-- **Agile Practices**: Actively participated in sprint planning, daily stand-ups, and retrospectives to align QA efforts with development progress.
+- **Agile Practices**: Actively participated in sprint planning, daily stand-ups, and retrospectives to align with QA efforts with development progress.

 ---